WordPress/meta-environment/README.md

   client and try to run any svn commands, you'll get a *`The client is too old to work with the working copy`* error.
 Unfortunately there is no way to downgrade the repository format, but you can work around the issue by either, 1) Upgrading your svn client to version 1.8+; or 2) Work with svn from inside the virtual machine.
+* **Windows** installations: Adrian Pop has documented some tips for [installing the Meta Environment on Windows](http://test.informagination.ro/wordpress-meta-environment-in-win-10/).
 * **Developer.WordPressorg.dev WP-Parser memory errors:** You may need to increase the amount of RAM that the virtual machine has in order to run the parser for `developer.wordpress.dev`.
 To do that, open VVV's `Vagrantfile`, locate the line that contains `v.customize ["modifyvm", :id, "--memory", 512]`, and change `512` to `1024`.
 Once